 Steroid injections are an effective treatment for many long-term pain conditions.
 Board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC use ultrasound guidance to deliver injections safely and accurately.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC.
+The practice has offices in Clinton and Oxon Hill, Maryland.
 You can benefit from ultrasound-guided injections for joint pain, spinal pain, and more.
 Call your nearest Metro Spine PC office today or schedule a consultation online to learn how ultrasound-guided injections can relieve your pain.

 Steroid and local anesthetic injections are effective against painful musculoskeletal conditions that don’t respond to conservative treatments.